Evryway/evryway.github.io/apps/evrywayvisualiser/instructions/visualise.md

 # [How to visualise](#how-to-visualise)

+(Correct as of Version 0.107)

 Visualiser will begin playing a demo song.
 Use the Tracks menu to play your preferred music.

 ## Using your Touch Controllers

-Press the MENU button on the left controller to bring up the menu at any point.
+Press the MENU button on the left controller to bring up the menu at any point. the A and X buttons also activate the menu.

+using the LEFT STICK,
-use the LEFT STICK to skip the current track forwards and backwards.
+* press Left or Right to skip the current track backwards or forwards.
+* press Up or Down to select the next or previous tracks.
+* press Menu or X to bring up the menu.
+* press Y to recentre your view.

-use the RIGHT STICK to skip to previous and next track.
+using the RIGHT STICK
+* press Left or Right to select the previous or next effect.
+* press Down to pause or unpause the effect cycler.
+* press A to bring up the menu.

-use the RIGHT GRIP to recentre your view.
+* press B to recentre your view.

 ## Using your hands (hand tracking)